nahann/Vade-Opensource/README.md

 # I'd like to support Vade, how can I?

 You can support Vade by purchasing Vade Premium [here](https://vade-bot.com) for only $3 per/month.

+# Credits

+discord-buttons - Using an edited version.